-…but when you’re a student, life can feel quite isolated, given all those hours spent studying in the dusty library, attending tiresome lectures and grappling with the mind-boggling jargon of some of those blasted text books.
+…but when you’re a student, life can feel quite isolated, given all those hours spent studying in the dusty library, attending tiresome lectures, and grappling with the mind-boggling jargon of some of those blasted textbooks.
 As you stare wistfully out of the window, you observe the rest of the world socializing and feel a pang of jealousy for their carefree existence.

 Stop being wistful and harness the power of social media for work and play, and you will reap the benefits in no time, my friend.

-In the absence of human interaction, a sympathetic response to your desperate ‘this law essay on constitutional law is literally killing me’ wall post at 3am will boost your morale far greater than your annoying teenage cousin ‘liking’ your cry for help.
+In the absence of human interaction, a sympathetic response to your desperate ‘this law essay on constitutional law is literally killing me’ wall post at 3 am will boost your morale far greater than your annoying teenage cousin ‘liking’ your cry for help.

 Put your fear of nerdism aside and use Facebook to set up a study group; We Hate Early Morning Lectures, for example, will be inundated with members before you can say ‘this textbook cost me a week’s worth of food’.

 Fill your newsfeed with academic input by subscribing to the Twitter accounts of your favorite (ahem) journals, who will often post links to useful articles or publicize talks that could truly enhance your academic knowledge.
 Seek out journalists who specialize in your chosen subject and add them to your feed for a fresh perspective relating to your area of study.

 Inject the content with some humor whilst keeping focused on the subject at hand; the natural talent that led you to become a student will enable you to balance intellect with in-jokes.
-Your blog could be read by fellow students, your professors or even potential employers.
+Your blog could be read by fellow students, your professors, or even potential employers.

 I’m going to end with a warning, though: your social media profile ought to be managed to minimize damage to your reputation.
-Those ‘hilarious’ photos from your fancy dress pub crawl might be a source of mirth to you and your mates, but might not amuse the recruiter from that big company in the City.
+Those ‘hilarious’ photos from your fancy dress pub crawl might be a source of mirth to you and your mates but might not amuse the recruiter from that big company in the City.